 The only way to consolidate your credit cards without lowering your credit score is to pay your balances “in full” and on time.
 You can do this with a debt consolidation loan.
 Simply get a loan.
 Use that loan to pay off your existing credit card balances.
 Now you only need to pay back the one loan.

-So the second best debt relief option would be to use a debt relief program.
-You could then follow the debt relief program up with a credit repair program, where credit education is included to help you build your credit score.
+So the second-best debt relief option would be to use a debt relief program.
+You could then follow the debt relief program with a credit repair program, where credit education is included to help you build your credit score.

 Advantages of Using a Debt Consolidation Loan to Consolidate Credit Cards;

-- 1. all of your debt is paid “in full” right from the get-go, so there’s no adverse effect on your credit score besides for the initial credit inquiry which appears
+- 1. all of your debt is paid “in full” right from the get-go, so there’s no adverse effect on your credit score besides the initial credit inquiry, which appears

 - 2. no creditor harassment